canonical/netplan/doc/netplan-yaml.md

   - **scope** (scalar)

     > The route scope, how wide-ranging it is to the network.
 Possible
     > values are "global", "link", or "host".
+Applies to IPv4 only.

   - **table** (scalar)